Miki761000/storage_podari_s_luibov/README.md

 - have functionality to manage categories and products - CRU;
 - have functionality to manage increase and decrease of quantities with their delivery price;
 - can see current quantities and average delivery price;
+- to launch reports for products and orders

+Only admin have rights to:
-- only superuser have rights to delete products - CRUD;
+- delete products and categories - CRUD;
-- only superuser can reach admin panel.
+- only superuser can reach admin panel;

 # Built With
 Django (https://docs.djangoproject.com/en/3.1/)